The KVMS was founded in 1986 as an association of those interested

 Mycological Association (NAMA).

-If you join through us the added dues are $24 for members who
+If you join the dues are $25 for members who

 NEW ON THE SITE